Greenport, Suffolk County, New York: Government

+Education

-The Greenport Union Free School District provides public education for the area.
-Students from Greenport and Greenport West are zoned in the district as well as students in grade 7-12 from Orient and East Marion who go to Oysterponds Elementary School.
-The main building at 720 Front Street serves as a Junior-Senior High School and the back annex serves as an Elementary School and Kindergarten.
+The Greenport Union Free School District provides public education for all of the village.

+Students from Greenport and Greenport West are zoned in the district as well as students in grade 7–12 from Orient and East Marion who go to Oysterponds Elementary School for K-6.

 The Old Kindergarten Schoolhouse was Greenport's first schoolhouse.
-It was located on the North Road and attended by children from Arshamomaque, Stirling (now Greenport) and East Marion.
+It was located on the North Road.
 In 1832, a larger schoolhouse was built on Front Street and Greenport students transferred to the new location.
 In 1879, the first kindergarten was established and the old schoolhouse was moved from the North Road to 4th Avenue and South Street (now the location of the Greenport Fire Department).
 Greenport students attended kindergarten in the building until 1932.

 In 2005, the Old Kindergarten Schoolhouse was moved to its present site on Front Street and with oversight by the Greenport Improvement Committee, was restored with matching funds from the Village of Greenport and New York State.
 The building is now the Village's historic interpretive center and a venue for community meetings and events.